-The 27 finalists have been announced!
 The 2020 finalists represent the efforts of Natura 2000 site managers across the EU.
 They include applications from 14 EU Member States and the United Kingdom, submitted by local and international NGOs, universities, municipalities, national administrations ….
 And they cover an array of issues from both marine and terrestrial Natura 2000 sites: from bogs, bats and large carnivores, grasslands, dive sites and coastal zones, to marine inventories, films and wildlife friendly transport.
 The diversity and the quality of the work is inspiring.

 Summaries and photos for all of the applications submitted under the 2020 edition of the Natura 2000 Award can be found here.
 Have a look and find out about activities near you and across the EU.